Ivy Bridge Sleeper Build

 In 2018, my brothers decided to change the graphics card along with the generic power supply used by the Ivy Bridge.
 The 500 W power supply was already damaged, suffered from power outage for several years and had a tendency to randomly shut down the PC.
 Meanwhile, the graphics card was too weak and they could not enjoy gaming, despite the low graphics settings.
 These two justified the need for a replacement.

 The 2018 crypto-mining craze event brought the prices of the graphics card to skyrocket, due to huge demand by miners and thus, suppressed our desire to afford a high-end graphics card.
 Nevertheless, the low supply prompted us to speed up purchasing of an available card.
 The GTX 1050 Ti was the only item left and was purchased immediately but shortly, I grew frustrated after I found out that the motherboard has a compatibility issue with the card.
-It was due to the old BIOS which was never exploited before.
+It was due to the old BIOS which was never fixed before.
 As the store had few minutes before the closure time, my brothers decided to build a new gaming rig instead of resolving the issue in order to use the new graphics card.
 Our Ivy Bridge was decommissioned later.

 THE BEGINNING